thim81/openapi-format/readme.md

 - [x] Strip flags from OpenAPI files
 - [x] Strip unused components from OpenAPI files
 - [x] Generate OpenAPI elements for consistency
+- [x] Bundle local and remote references in the OpenAPI document
+- [x] Split the OpenAPI document into a multi-file structure
 - [x] Convert OpenAPI 3.0 documents to OpenAPI 3.1
 - [x] Rename the OpenAPI title
 - [x] Support OpenAPI documents in JSON format